4-FSK modulator and demodulator

-In this example we will look at working with 4-FSK (Frequency Shift Keying) in Engee.
+In this example, we will look at working with 4-FSK (Frequency Shift Keying) in Engee.
 Frequency modulation is a type of modulation in which information is encoded by changing the frequency of a signal.
-4-FSK, Four Level Shift Keying, is the type of modulation used in DMR (Digital Mobile Radio) and is also optimal for use in PMR (Professional Mobile Radio) systems.
+4-FSK, four–level frequency manipulation, is a type of modulation used in DMR (Digital Mobile Radio), and it is also optimal for use in PMR (Professional Mobile Radio) systems.

-The envelope in this type of modulation is constant, which offers significant advantages in consumption and transmitter circuit design: There are no stringent linearity requirements for the transmission path.
+The envelope in this type of modulation is constant, which provides significant advantages in terms of consumption and construction of the transmitter circuit:

-We will build a 4-FSK modulator and demodulator on basic elements.
+We will build a 4-FSK modulator and demodulator on the basic elements.

 function run_model( name_model)